nadegecorbin/Reco_MESE_RAD/README.md

 To be used with data acquired with the 3D radial Multi-Echo Spin echo sequence.

-One dataset acquired with deliberate motion is available at :
+One example dataset with and without deliberate motion is provided in ISMRMRD format and available at:
+10.5281/zenodo.10908742.
+Reconstructed maps are also provided.

-The example code is written to reconstruct the motion corrupted dataset with and without motion correction
+The example code can be used to reconstruct the motion corrupted dataset with and without motion correction.

-The related paper "Whole-brain T2 mapping with radial sampling and retrospective motion correction at 3T" is curretnly in the revision process in the Magnetic Resonance in Medicine journal .
+The related paper "Whole-brain T2 mapping with radial sampling and retrospective motion correction at 3T" is currently under submission.

 *Nadege Corbin,
 Centre de Resonance Magnetique des Systemes Biologiques